In this topic

 If your website has content in multiple languages, you can define access rights for languages so editors can create content only in languages to which they have access.
 Enabled languages are displayed in the Sites tab, but only users with access rights to a language can create and edit content in that language.
 See Managing website languages.

-Access rights for Episerver Find
+Access rights for the Episerver platform

 Sorry about that

 Why wasn't this helpful? (check all that apply)

 Please tell us more!